Graig Meyer is running for a second term in North Carolina Senate District 23 representing Orange, Caswell and Person Counties.

 He successfully passed legislation to help families save money to care for their children with disabilities through adulthood; to help parents protect their children from online identity theft; to make it easier for families to set up guardianships for aging adults; and to reduce the cost of home mortgage processing.

 Graig has been recognized for his legislative leadership by Equality NC as Legislator of the Year, the League of Conservation Voters with their Green Tie Rising Star award and by the Young Democrats of North Carolina with their Legislator of the Year award.
+He is the recipient of the 2024 Sunshine Award from the NC Open Government Coalition for his strong advocacy on government transparency issues.

 His legislative committee assignments currently include Appropriations, Appropriations – Information Technology, Education K-12, Regulatory Reform, and Homeland Security, Military and Veterans Affairs.
+He currently serves on the Transportation and State and Local Government committees, among others.

 Graig lives in Orange County with his partner, Kym Hunter, an environmental lawyer, and their five young children: Mason, William, Felix, Rio and Sky.
 Graig’s oldest daughter Ashley lives in Charlotte.